 What are the emerging niches within the public health field?

-Networking is another key step.
-Joining professional organizations like the American Public Health Association (APHA) can connect graduates with mentors and job opportunities.
-Additionally, obtaining certifications such as Certified Health Education Specialist (CHES) can enhance employability.
+Networking is also essential.
+Joining professional organizations like the American Public Health Association connects graduates with job opportunities and mentorship.
+Additionally, obtaining certifications such as Certified in Public Health (CPH) can enhance credentials and prove expertise to employers.

 What are the top skills employers look for in public health degree graduates in America?